1595Dragons/FTC-2018-19/README.md

 ## Downloading the Project
 It is important to note that this repository is large and can take a long time and use a lot of space to clone.

+For a general overview of how the team uses GitHub, GitHub Desktop, and Android Studio, click [here][2] for a quick video

 ## Getting Help
 ### User Documentation and Tutorials
 *FIRST* maintains an online wiki with information and tutorials on how to use the *FIRST* Tech Challenge software and robot control system.
 You can access the wiki at the following address: